ldibanyez/crowd-voc/CONTRIBUTE.md

 #### Issues
 Discussion is handled using Github issues opening and or participating.
 We have created the following labels:

-* **Requirement**: For proposal and discussion of requirements
-* **Use Case**: For the proposal and discussion of use cases
+**Use Case**: For the proposal and discussion of use cases A good use case description should be structured as follows:

+- Use case name
+- Stakeholders
+- Problem statement
+- Existing approaches (Using other vocabularies)
+- Links to other issues (if any)

+Eventually, links to requirements

+**Requirement**: For proposal and discussion of requirements

+A requirement is a concise description of a feature of the vocabulary.
+Linked to the use cases that require it

-* **Alignment**: For the proposal and discussion of alignments with other vocabularies and ontologies, including property re-use
+**Alignment**: For the proposal and discussion of alignments with other vocabularies and ontologies, including property re-use

-* **Classes / Properties** For the proposal and discussion of classes and/or properties definitions within the Ontology.
+**Classes / Properties** For the proposal and discussion of classes and/or properties definitions within the Ontology.
 Commonly, these * issues should be linked to a requirement or use case

 #### Pull Requests